SubversionRando/SubversionRando/readme.txt

 Major/Minor fill notes: -mm
 Compatible with casual/expert/etc logic and places Unique+Energy items at the Unique+Energy locations.
 23 unique and 16 energy locations in all.
 While this puts the hard-to-reach unique locations into the major pool, energy tanks seem to be sprinkled around, making this option a nice balance of hard-to-reach items and available energy locations.
 Note that Refuel tanks, damage amps, accel charge, and space jump boosts are all in the minor pool.

-Area Rando notes: -area
+Area Rando notes: -a
 Logically shuffles the major areas of the game and places items in logical places according to the door placement.
 Also creates a "logical" escape due to some map changes that happen during the final escape.
 (Warning: the elevator out of Sky Temple is bugged during the escape, so do NOT use it!)
 For now, this logic does not account for turning the power on/off to collect items.
+Now compatible with casual or expert logic, and speedrun or medium fill.
+Not currently compatible with major-minor.